TrueNASTrueNAS Nightly Development Documentation

 Mounting on a FreeBSD system involves creating the mount point, then mounting the volume.

-Mount the volume. sudo mount_smbfs -I computer_name\share_name /mnt/smb_share.
+Mount the volume using the sudo mount_smbfs -I computer_name\share_name /mnt/smb_share command.

 Setting up an External SMB Share

 External SMB shares are essentially redirects to shares on other systems.
-Administrators might want to use this when managing multiple TrueNAS systems with SMB shares and if they don’t want to keep track of which shares live on which boxes for clients.
-This feature allows admins to connect to any of the TrueNAS systems with external shares set up and see them all.
+Administrators might want to use this when managing multiple TrueNAS systems with SMB shares and if they do not want to keep track of which shares live on which boxes for clients.
+This feature allows admins to connect to any of the TrueNAS systems with external shares set up, and to see them all.

-Create the SMB share on another SCALE server (for example, system1), as described in Adding an SMB Share above.
+Create the SMB share on another TrueNAS server (for example, system1), as described in Adding an SMB Share above.

 Leave Purpose set to Default share parameters, leave Enabled selected, then click Save to add the share redirect.